Fusui County: Economy

 Formerly an impoverished county, Fusui from 1992 experienced agricultural growth.
 The county is surrounded by a fertile agricultural region producing subtropical fruits and sugarcane; food processing, flour milling, sugar refining, meatpacking, and cane sugar manufacture are important in the county.
-Fusui has been a center for cane sugar, sisal and cement manufacture, and it is also famous in Traveling.
+Fusui has been a center for cane sugar, sisal and cement manufacture, and it is also famous for traveling.
 According to statistics issued by the Fusui government in 2011, the county's GDP was 101 billion yuan.

 Forestry and agriculture are two of Fusui's biggest industries.
 Rice, beans, oranges, corn, cassava, cinnamon, bananas, vegetables, durian, pineapples, longan, and tea are all major crops, but sugarcane and sisal are the center of Fusui agriculture.
-Farm raised animals include beef and dairy cattle, sheep, ducks, chicken, geese, bees, turtle, snake and pigeon.
+Farm raised animals include beef and dairy cattle, sheep, ducks, chickens, geese, bees, turtles, snakes, and pigeons.
 Aquaculture for fish is also significant.
 Chinese medicinal herbs are picked from the wild and also grown.
 Important mineral resources include manganese, gold, ferberite, coal, iron, aluminium, zinc, cobalt, nickel, calcite, limestone, barite, crystal, marble, and mercuric sulfide.
 It is China's biggest sugarcane and sisal producer base.
 Cement and building materials are the center of Fusui industry.
 Other industries include export infrastructure, paper, forest products such as timber and turpentine, and pharmaceuticals.

-Among important companies based in Fusui are:
+Among the important companies based in Fusui are: